jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 ## Installation

-To use Google Analytics for your voice app, you need to complete the following steps:
+To use Google Analytics for your voice app, you need to complyedete the following steps:

 1. Create a Google Analytics account
 2. Enable Google Analytics in your Jovo voice app